philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 Jordan Rodriguez

 ---
-This repository outlines the roadmap we followed to get *Salarias fasciatus* through the [Low Coverage Whole Genome Sequencing Pipeline](https://github.com/philippinespire/pire_lcwgs_data_processing) and the analysis we did in order to gain insight on the historical population demography of this aquarium fish.
+This repository outlines the roadmap we followed to move *Salarias fasciatus* through the [Low Coverage Whole Genome Sequencing Pipeline](https://github.com/philippinespire/pire_lcwgs_data_processing) and the analysis we did in order to gain insight on the historical population demography of this popular aquarium fish species, also known as the jewelled blenny.

 ---

 ## 1. Preprocessing FqGZ files

-I followed the [pire_fq_gz_processing](https://github.com/philippinespire/pire_fq_gz_processing) instructions and scripts

-At the second fastp, we noticed a motif in the first 14 bp of the reads, so we split the data into 2 paths
+I followed the [pire_fq_gz_processing](https://github.com/philippinespire/pire_fq_gz_processing) instructions and scripts At the second fastp, we noticed a motif in the first 14 bp of the reads, so we split the data into 2 paths

 * fp2: not clipping the first 14 bp